msan222/CCNA_Notes/Neil_Anderson_Udemy/Video_Notes/Section25.md

 ![](images/2025-11-15-13-55-15.png)

-- `sh spannining tree vlan 1` is best command to see everything
+- `sh spanning tree vlan 1` is best command to see everything

 ![](images/2025-11-15-14-00-44.png)